 - Action plan

 The categorization of the risk items helps with their organization into general groups.
 Categorization may include areas like:

 Risk items in this category usually include issues that may arise from the organization's senior and middle management.
 Issues may be related to the low engagement of senior management, lack of communication, unrealistic budgets, and more.

-Risks that are closely related to product users.
-They may include negative attitudes, lack of commitment, low user satisfaction and more.
+This category may include risks that are closely related to product users.
+They may include negative attitudes, lack of commitment, low user satisfaction, and more.